 Additionally, the EC gave various indicative metrics for LSFI, like:

-- Wattage: has the installation a rated power above 375 kW?
+- Wattage: Does the installation have a rated power above 375 kW?

 If the answer is yes to any of the listed criteria, then the fixed-installation may be considered large-scale.